 You can copy and paste your own documents into a template and save them, or you can purchase some from the Marketplace.

 These handy tools save you plenty of time in the end!
 Variables are "tokens" that will automatically input words, phrases, or dates.
-So, things like your client's name, address, email address, the shoot date, and your studio's brand name and email address can be applied to the document when you send it to the client, without you having to go through and type them all in.
+So, things like your linked contact’s (or second signer’s), address, email address, the shoot date, and your studio's brand name and email address can be applied to the document when you send it to the client, without you having to go through and type them all in.

 3. Use the template to make a contract.

 When you're ready to send a contract, use one of your templates.
-Since it's all set up ahead of time, all you have to do is select the client (Linked Contact), input the important information for your blanks, and email it off.
+Since it's all set up ahead of time, all you have to do is select your linked contact (you can optionally add a second signer if you need to collect an additional signature), input the important information for your blanks, and email it off.

 4. Send it!